Visa name

 How much income do I need for the Indonesia digital nomad visa?

-The E33G Remote Worker KITAS (and B211A Second Home Visa) requires approximately 60,000 USD annual (about $5,000 per month in USD equivalent).
-This threshold is set by Indonesia's government and is updated periodically — always verify the current figure with the official source before applying.
-Income must typically be demonstrated with 3-12 months of bank statements or pay stubs, depending on the consulate.
+The E33G Remote Worker KITAS (and B211A Second Home Visa) asks for roughly 60,000 USD annual (about $5,000 per month in USD).
+Indonesia's government reviews this number periodically, so always confirm it with the official source before applying.
+You will usually need to prove the income with 3-12 months of bank statements or pay stubs, depending on which consulate you work with.

 How long can I stay in Indonesia on this visa?

 Duration: B211A: 6 months (extendable to 12).
 E33G KITAS: 1 year, renewable up to 5.
 Second Home: 5-10 years.
-This visa does not count toward permanent residency; it is a dedicated remote worker route with defined time limits.
+This is a dedicated remote worker route with fixed time limits; it does not count toward permanent residency.

 Do I have to pay Indonesia income tax as a digital nomad?

 Indonesia taxes residents (183+ days) on worldwide income at progressive rates of 5-35%.
-However, Finance Minister Regulation PMK 18/2021 created a specific exemption: foreign-source income earned by qualifying expats under certain schemes is not taxed in Indonesia for the first 4 years, provided tax is paid in the source country.
-Implementation through 2025-2026 has been inconsistent — verify with a local tax advisor before relying on this.
+There is a carve-out: Finance Minister Regulation PMK 18/2021 exempts foreign-source income earned by qualifying expats for the first four years, provided tax is paid in the source country.
+Enforcement through 2025-2026 has been patchy, so treat this as a rule to verify with a local tax advisor — not a plan to build around.

 Can I bring my family on the Indonesia nomad visa?